Teen Titans Go! & DC Super Hero Girls: Mayhem in the Multiverse: Development

 The film was announced in October 2021 at DC FanDome.

 Release

 The film was released on DVD and Blu-ray on May 24, 2022, followed by a premiere on Cartoon Network on May 28.

 Reception

-Dillon Gonzales, writing for Geek Vibes Nation, gave the film a review, saying "Teen Titans Go! & DC Super Hero Girls: Mayhem In The Multiverse is a sneaky crossover that promises more of the former than we actually get, but the meta-humor and decently endearing characters should keep you mostly entertained throughout.
-The film is a bit messy and chaotic, but this is in line with the tone of these light and amusing series."
+Dillon Gonzales, writing for Geek Vibes Nation, gave the film a positive review, saying that "Teen Titans Go! & DC Super Hero Girls: Mayhem In The Multiverse is a sneaky crossover that promises more of the former than we actually get, but the meta-humor and decently endearing characters should keep you mostly entertained throughout.
+The film is a bit messy and chaotic, but this is in line with the tone of these light and amusing series".

 Accolades

 Tara Strong was nominated for Outstanding Achievement for Voice Acting in an Animated Television / Broadcast Production at the 50th Annie Awards.